-The number of Social Security beneficiaries will double to over 80 million over the next 30 years, starting in 2010.
+The number of Social Security beneficiaries will double to over 80 million over the next 30 years.
 By 2040, the number of beneficiaries stabilizes.
 Current and past Administrations and Congresses have known these facts and have done nothing to effectively prepare for them since the last round of changes in 1983.

 The NRLN believes a small increase in the combination of tax rate (possibly between 0.5% and 1.5%) and the maximum earnings subject to the payroll tax would maintain Social Security's solvency.
-It is in the best interests of its more than 2,000,000 retiree members that Congress should raise the Social Security tax rate and increase the cap on maximum wages taxed, until such time as the Social Security Trust is again adequately funded actuarially.
+It is in the best interests of the NRLN's more than 2,000,000 retiree members that Congress should raise the Social Security tax rate and increase the cap on maximum wages taxed, until such time as the Social Security Trust is again adequately funded actuarially.
 This commitment should also require that once the Trust is adequately funded, tax rates and maximum wages taxed should be lowered to maintain actuarial funding only.
 The NRLN maintains that this is the only practical and ethical solution, and one that keeps faith with the American public.

 Social Security is a generational compact.
 Today's retirees helped to pay for their parents.
 Our children, as workers, help pay for us just as their children will for them, if necessary.
-Keep in mind that about 43% of single seniors and 22% of senior married couples rely on Social Security for more than 90 percent of their income.
-More than half of senior couples and 73% of single seniors draw more than half their income from Social Security.
-Older people who also have the misfortune of being poor are almost entirely dependent on the program.
+The average Social Security benefit in 2012 was \$14,800.
+Keep in mind that about 43% of single seniors and 22% of senior married couples rely on Social Security for more than 90% of their income.
+More than half of senior couples and 73% of single seniors draw more than half of their income from Social Security.
+Much of their spending goes for necessities they cannot opt out of, such as food, housing, utilities and health care.

+With America's current workers earning and saving less and retirees shouldering the burden of higher health care costs, reduced savings and declining home values, Social Security should be supported, not diminished.
+If the Social Security trust can support the program until 2037 and baby boomers will be flushed through the program by 2037-2042 (30 years), why not temporarily boost the payroll tax rate and tax all income over \$113,700 until the problem is solved?
+Why throw the baby out with the bathwater?
 Poll after poll shows that the vast majority of all Americans oppose cutting Social Security benefits and favor a solution such as the NRLN's proposal.
 The Social Security Trust in the future should be insulated from access by Congress and its funds should never again be loaned out (as a piggybank) to cover other government spending.